 - Track breakthrough bleeding in a calendar or diary.
 Typically, careful tracking offers reassurance that breakthrough bleeding is decreasing.

 - Ask your doctor about taking a short pill-free break.
-If you've taken active pills for at least 21 days, your doctor may suggest stopping for three days to allow bleeding that resembles a period and then taking the pill again for at least 21 days.
+If you've taken active pills for at least 21 days, your doctor may suggest that you stop for three days to allow bleeding that resembles a period and then take the pill again for at least 21 days.

 - If you smoke, ask your doctor to help you quit.
 Women who smoke are more likely to experience breakthrough bleeding than are women who don't smoke.

-If these suggestions don't help or the breakthrough bleeding becomes heavy or lasts more than seven days in a row, contact your doctor.
+If breakthrough bleeding becomes heavy or lasts more than seven days in a row, contact your doctor.
 He or she will consider other possible causes of breakthrough bleeding, such as an infection.
 Depending on the circumstances, your doctor may recommend an alternative method of contraception.

 Shannon K. Laughlin-Tommaso, M.D.

 - Edelman A, et al. Management of unscheduled bleeding in women using contraception. https://www.uptodate.com/contents/search.
 Accessed Jan.
 11, 2017.